midtown-ai/www/docs/glossary/t.md

  See also [T], [Action Transformer], [Attention Score], [Attention-Based Model], [Autoregressive Model], [Generative Model], [Masked Self-Attention], [Multi-Head Attention], [Self-Attention]

+## Transformer-Based Model

+ Models that are based on the [transformer architecture] are:

+   * [BERT models] - use the encoder side of the transformer
+   * [GPT models] - use the decoder side of the transformer
+   * [T5 models] - use the encode-decoder, the whole transformer !

+ See also [T], ...

 ## Transfusion Architecture

  Architecture based on transformer and diffusion